5 MCP Servers We Use to Run Client Outbound on Claude Code

 After a lead import and enrichment run:

-- Enrichment completes across 200 leads
+- Enrichment finishes across 200 leads

-- Claude posts a Discord embed: "Enrichment complete -- 200 leads processed, 147 verified, 31 skipped (missing domain), 22 flagged for manual review"
+- Claude posts a Discord embed: "Enrichment complete.
+200 leads processed, 147 verified, 31 skipped (missing domain), 22 flagged for manual review."

 - It includes a link to the flagged leads in Supabase so someone can check them quickly